ramyrams/QA-Automation/NonFunctionalTesting/SecurityTesting/ZapProxy.md

 * **Safe Mode:** Turns off all the harmful features while scanning.
 * **Protected Mode:** Allow you to scan websites in a particular scope.
 It prevents you to scan an unwanted website

+# Enable All Tabs
+Go to View->Show all tabs

+# Shortcuts
+Ctl+Alt+p - Session Properties

+# Explore
+What is the purpose of import/export of context?

 # Context
 * Contexts are a way to group relevant URLs, so that ZAP only shows you the traffic you care about.
 * Adding a site to the testing scope